-Class Absence Due to Illness.
-Students should schedule appointments with physicians at times when classes will not be missed.
+Class Absence Due to Hiness.
+Students should schedule appointments with physicians at times when they do not have classes.
 The Health Center does not issue excuses from classes for illness.
 Students should refer to the Health Center website (www.smu.edu/healthcenter) for the Class Absence Policy.